Axonopathy in dogs: causes, symptoms and treatment options

 1. Regular veterinary check-ups

-Regular visits to the vet make it possible to monitor the progression of the disease and make any necessary adjustments to treatment.
-Good cooperation between dog owners and veterinarians is essential in order to react to changes at an early stage.
+Regular veterinary visits allow for monitoring the course of the disease and making necessary adjustments to the treatment.
+Good cooperation between dog owner and veterinarian is essential to react to changes early.

 2. Adjust pain management

 As the disease progresses, it may become necessary to adjust the pain medication.
-Natural pain therapies, such as acupuncture or homeopathic approaches, can also be tried in consultation with the veterinarian to reduce the need for painkillers.
+Natural pain therapies, such as acupuncture or homeopathic approaches, can also be tried in consultation with the veterinarian to reduce the need for pain medication.

-Even simple exercises carried out regularly at home can keep the dog active and slow muscle breakdown.
-If necessary, a specialized animal physiotherapist can develop targeted exercises for the dog.
+Even simple exercises performed regularly at home can keep the dog active and slow down muscle loss.
+If needed, a specialized animal physiotherapist can develop targeted exercises for the dog.

 Supportive products, such as non-slip mats and orthopedic dog beds, can help promote mobility and prevent pressure sores.
-Baby carriers or walking aids can also be useful in later stages of the disease.
+Carrying aids or walking aids can also be useful in later stages of the disease.

 Nutrition for dogs with axonopathy

-A balanced and targeted diet supports the dog's well-being and can have a positive effect on the symptoms.
-The following aspects should be taken into account:
+A balanced and targeted diet supports the dog's well-being and can positively influence symptoms.
+The following aspects should be considered:

 • High-quality protein

-High-quality protein sources promote muscle health and prevent rapid muscle loss.
+High-quality protein sources promote muscle health and prevent excessively rapid muscle loss.

-These ingredients have anti-inflammatory properties and may support nerve function.
-Omega-3 fatty acids are particularly found in fish oil and help reduce inflammation.
+These ingredients have anti-inflammatory properties and can support nerve function.
+Omega-3 fatty acids are particularly abundant in fish oil and help to reduce inflammation.

 • B vitamins and folic acid